Sharon Kinne: Escape

-On December 7, 1969, Sharon was not present for a routine 5 p.m. roll-call at the Ixtapalapan prison where she was serving her sentence.
+On December 7, 1969, Sharon was not present for a routine 5 p.m. roll-call at the Iztapalapan prison where she was serving her sentence.
 Her absence was not officially noted until she also failed to show up at a second roll-call later that evening.
-The news of her escape was not reported to Mexico City police until 2 o'clock the following morning.
-A manhunt was then arranged, initially focusing on the northern Mexican states due to authorities' belief that Sharon may have been heading for the last known whereabouts of a former inmate to whom she had grown close while they were in prison together.
+The news of her escape was not reported to Mexico City police until 2 p.m. the following morning.
+A manhunt was then organized, initially focusing on the northern Mexican states due to authorities' belief that Sharon may have been heading for the last known whereabouts of a former inmate to whom she had grown close while they were in prison together.

 The search also encompassed country-wide transport hubs and eventually circled back to the Mexico City area.
 U.S. authorities, including the Federal Bureau of Investigation (FBI), were also alerted of Mexican authorities' belief that Sharon may have been attempting to work her way back into her native country, but the FBI noted that it was unlikely to have jurisdiction in the case.

 Initial police speculation was that Sharon had bribed guards to look the other way while she escaped the prison—an unusual blackout had been reported at the prison on the evening of and at the approximate time of her escape.
 Investigation showed that a door that should have been locked had been left unsecured.
 Further questioning of prison guards and administration showed that oversight at the prison was generally lax and that it was staffed by fewer guards than it should have been.